 Medical (includes behavioral health and prescription drug), Dental and Vision coverage Basic Life and Basic AD&PL coverage OAD&PL, Business Travel Accident and LTD coverage Critical Illness, Supplemental Employee Life, Supplemental Dependent Life, Supplemental AD&PL and Group Legal Plan coverage Flexible Spending Accounts (FSAs) Health Savings Account (HSA) Coverage continues during your approved leave (up to 24 months) as long as you make the required timely premium payments.
 Coverage will terminate at the end of your approved leave (maximum of 24 calendar months from the effective date of your first monthly installment of LTD benefit payments (your "LTD Benefit Start Date")).
 If you do not make timely premium payments, coverage ends and will be reinstated when you return to work.
 Coverage continues during your approved leave (up to 24 months).
 Coverage will terminate at the end of your approved leave (maximum of 24 calendar months from your LTD Benefit Start Date).
 Long-Term Disability Leave Coverage ends on the day your leave begins.
 Coverage will be reinstated when you return to work, provided you return to work within 24 months from your LTD Benefit Start Date.
 Disability Leave Without Pay OAD&PL and Business Travel Accident coverage end on the day your leave begins.
-Coverage will be reinstated when you return to work, provided you return to work within 24 months from the initial date of your disability leave.
+Coverage will be reinstated when you return to work, provided you return to work, provided you return to work within 24 months from the initial date of your disability leave.
 Coverage continues during your approved leave (up to 24 months) as long as you make the required timely premium payments.
 Coverage will terminate at the end of your approved leave (maximum of 24 calendar months from your LTD Benefit Start Date).
 If you do not make timely premium payments, coverage ends and will be reinstated when you return to work.
 Your participation ends on the last day of the calendar month in which your leave begins.
 However, you may continue to submit reimbursement claims for eligible expenses incurred before the start of your leave.
 You may continue participation in the HCFSA or LPFSA by making after-tax contributions until the end of the calendar year through direct bill and pay through PayFlex.
 If you want to resume participation after your leave, you must re-enroll within 30 days of your return to work.
 You may continue to make payments or withdrawals from your HSA for eligible health care expenses during your leave.
 You may make after-tax contributions to your HSA.
+You will not be eligible for Company HSA contributions while on long-term disability leave or disability leave without pay.